Govern methodology for the cloud

 Adopting the cloud is a journey, not a destination.
 Along the way, there are clear milestones and tangible business benefits.
-However, the final state of cloud adoption is unknown when a company begins the journey.
+The final state of cloud adoption is unknown when a company begins the journey.
 Cloud governance creates guardrails that keep the company on a safe path throughout the journey.

-The Cloud Adoption Framework provides governance guides that describe the experiences of fictional companies, which are based on the experiences of real customers.
+The Cloud Adoption Framework provides governance guides that describe the experiences of fictional companies that are based on the experiences of real customers.
 Each guide follows the customer through the governance aspects of their cloud adoption.

 Envision an end state

 A journey without a target destination is just wandering.
 It's important to establish a rough vision of the end state before taking the first step.
 The following infographic provides a frame of reference for the end state.
 It's not your starting point, but it shows your potential destination.

 The Cloud Adoption Framework governance model identifies key areas of importance during the journey.
 Each area relates to different types of risks the company must address as it adopts more cloud services.
 Within this framework, the governance guide identifies required actions for the cloud governance team.
 Along the way, each principle of the Cloud Adoption Framework governance model is described further.
 Broadly, these include: